-10. During short-term (less than 72 hours) operations, if the speed limit is reduced, the Reduced Speed Limit Ahead graphic signs and the SPEED LIMIT signs may be mounted on a temporary (portable) sign support.
+- 8. Experience has shown that compliance to the reduced speed signing is greater if these signs are placed as close to the work as possible, as opposed to placement prior to the advance warning signs (ROAD WORK AHEAD, etc.). - During short-term (less than 72 hours) operations, if the speed limit is reduced, the Reduced Speed Limit Ahead graphic signs and the SPEED LIMIT signs may be mounted on a temporary (portable) sign support.
 The use of the WORK ZONE sign is not required.1

-11 The speed limit should be stepped down in advance of the location requiring the lowest speed in tenmile per hour increments.
+10. The speed limit should be stepped down in advance of the location requiring the lowest speed in ten-mile per hour increments.
 Additional TTC warning devices should be used.

-Signing for Speed Limit and Fine Signs in Work Zones (Figure TTC-52.1)
+Signing for Speed Limit and Fine Signs in Work Zones (Figure TTC-52.2)